pwilmart/talk_to_repo_example/README.md

 ---

-**Pattern:**
-- [optional] slide title or number
-- hyperlink to slide image
-- text from note for slide
-- separator

----

 ![Step 1](images_example/Step-01.png)

 We will assume you have set up your Github account and have a main page that looks like mine.
 You can add your favorite mug shot, some profile propaganda, etc. You can have up to 6 repositories pinned to the main page.
 In the upper right corner is the `+` button.
 Use that button to add a new repository to hold your meeting presentation content.